 Need More Guidance on Using Technology in the Classroom?

 In this article, you’ve learned some great tips to help you differentiate your classroom with the help of technology.
 By using these methods, you’ll be able to develop a more accommodating class for your diverse students.

-However, this isn’t the end of the line when it comes to using technology to benefit your students.
-Whether you’re uncertain about using too much technology in the classroom or just want to make sure you’re getting as much out of it as you can be, check out our Guide to the Benefits of eLearning for CTE.
+However, there are more ways to use technology to benefit your students.
+If you want to get as much as you can from the tech in your classroom, check out our Guide to the Benefits of eLearning for CTE.

 This guide goes in-depth into how technology can help your CTE class thrive, exploring topics like saving time, keeping up with course standards, engaging your students, and meeting their diverse needs.